Rangers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

+- In games it has played as moneyline favorites with odds of -185 or shorter, Texas has a 13-2 record (winning 86.7% of its games).

-- The Rangers have a 61.5% chance to win this matchup based on the moneyline's implied probability.
+- The implied moneyline probablility in this matchup gives the Rangers a 64.9% chance to win.

-- Texas has had an over/under set by bookmakers 87 times, and have combined with opponents to go over the total in 45 of those games (45-36-6).
+- Texas has combined with opponents to hit the over on the total 45 times this season for a 45-37-6 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!